this article is for subscribers only

 Photo from On The Grid

-Right next door, Loose Blues is upstairs from a clothing store of the same name, which conceptually hinges on Japanese denim but has pivoted to more of a general skatewear store.
+Right next door, Loose Blues is upstairs from a clothing store of the same name, which is conceptually built around Japanese denim, but presents as more of a general skatewear store.
 Head up the stairs at the back, however, and you'll find yourself in a bar with tasty modern bites blending Japanese and Mexican cuisine.
-There's some good wines from France and Italy, and cocktails blending gin and matcha in ways I'd never thought possible.
+There's some good wines from France and Italy, fun spritzes, and an abundance of green-hued cocktails thanks to an evident fondness for matcha.

 Loose Blues